dstackai/dstack/docs/docker.md

 ### Runners and CLI

 !!! tip ""
-    If you're using `On-demand` `Runners`, the dstack `Server` will configure them automatically.
+    If you're using on-demand runners, the dstack server will configure them automatically.

-If you're using `Self-hosted` `Runners`, you'll have to specify them the correct URL of the dstack `Server API Endpoint`:
+If you're using self-hosted runners, you'll have to specify them the correct URL of the dstack server API endpoint:

 ```bash
 dstack-runner config --token <token> --server <server API endpoint>